Horny '98: Hot 'n' Juicy

-Release and performance
+Release

-Originally called "Horny Track", which was produced with a trumpet sample from Earth, Wind & Fire's 1983 song "Something Special", the single was actually first released as an instrumental in 1997 on a limited edition vinyl 12-inch single as a little "present" for fellow club DJs.
-But the 1998 remake was given a commercial edge after adding vocals by duo Emma Lanford and Nadine Richardson, with Inaya Day, working under the name Hot'N'Juicy (although only Emma Southam and Nadine Richardson appear in the music video and on the sleeve).
+Originally called "Horny Track", which was produced with a trumpet sample from Earth, Wind & Fire's 1983 song "Something Special", the single was actually first released as an instrumental in 1997 on a limited edition 12-inch vinyl as a little "present" for fellow club DJs.
+The 1998 release, titled "Horny '98", was given a commercial edge after adding vocals by duo Emma Lanford and Nadine Richardson, with Inaya Day, working under the name Hot 'n' Juicy (although only Emma Southam and Nadine Richardson appear in the music video and on the sleeve).
 Italian house music fans were the first to pick up on the record.

-The single reached number one on the singles chart in Italy and became a massive summer hit.
-Then the track reached the top position on the German dance chart after some seven weeks.
-It also peaked at number two in the UK, number three in Scotland, number five in Ireland, number nine in Norway, number 11 in Switzerland and number 12 in Iceland.
-On the Eurochart Hot 100, "Horny '98" reached number six in June 1998.
-Outside Europe, it peaked at number two in New Zealand, number 12 on the Billboard Hot Dance Singles Sales chart in the US and number 13 in Australia.
-Two very similar music videos were made for the song.

 Critical reception

 Chuck Taylor from Billboard wrote, "As one of many highlights on the new South Park collection, 'Horny' has the potential to be the novelty smash of the season."
 He added further, "With lyrics that are ultra-self-explanatory, 'Horny' will either bring a giddy smile or a look of disdain.
 While it has been wholly embraced by club pundits who tend to appreciate anything cheeky and suggestive, those at radio may find themselves more comfortable distancing themselves from it.
 Of course, carefree, adventurous types will see 'Horny' as the best thing to come down the pike since Rice Krispies treats.
 Better yet, perhaps they will simply look to European radio—which treated this as a full-fledged pop record—and turn it into a major hit."

-An editor from Daily Record called it a "raunchy R&B hit", and "this year's catchiest summer anthem so far."
+An editor from Daily Record praised it as a "raunchy R&B hit", and "this year's catchiest summer anthem so far."
 Pan-European magazine Music & Media opined that the music is "tough and sexy with a tight disco beat, screeching horns and an appropriately smouldering vocal.
 The shadow of Gloria Gaynor looms very, very large over this tune but that's no bad thing..."
 They also declared the song as a "perfect dance/pop crossover".
 Mike Goldsmith from NME described it as "such screamingly familiar ear candy".
-Dave Fawbert from ShortList wrote, "Completing 1998's sexy one-two, this is the sound of Jumpin' Jaks in Romford in the summer of 1998: the sound of carefree youth, shots for a pound, dancing on the tables and fights outside McDonald's.
-Wonderful."
+Ziad from the Record Mirror Dance Update gave "Horny '98" five out of five and named it Tune of the Week, writing, "At the heart of it are some very catchy, distinctive string/brass disco stabs, which provide the main hook, and this '98 version sees the addition of a female vocal, basically singing that she's feeling horny.
+All these are strong ingredients indeed, for what should be a huge record."